davenkin/andy-angular-sample/ADRs/006-CSS strategy.md

 ## Decision

 - We follow a consistent approach to decide where to put different types of CSS styles
-- We use [CSS layers](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/At-rules/@layer) to control the priorities of different types of styles.
+- We use [CSS layers](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/At-rules/@layer) to control the priorities of different types of styles

 ## Implementation